Shake It Up: I Love Dance

 Shake It Up: I Love Dance (stylized as Shake It Up: I <3 Dance, also known as Shake It Up: I ♥ Dance) is the third and final soundtrack for the Disney Channel Original Series Shake It Up.
 It was released on March 5, 2013.
-The soundtrack is based on songs featured on the show's third (and final) season (2012-2013).
-The album features the following musical artists associated with or popularized by Disney Channel, Bella Thorne, Zendaya, Bridgit Mendler, McClain Sisters, Caroline Sunshine, Roshon Fegan, Selena Gomez, Coco Jones, Olivia Holt and Dove Cameron, as well as non-Disney Channel stars Young L.A.
-(BG5), Drew Seeley, TKO, SOS and Nevermind.
+The soundtrack is based on songs featured on the show's third (and final) season (2012–2013).
+The album features musical artists associated with or popularized by Disney Channel: Bella Thorne, Zendaya, Bridgit Mendler, McClain Sisters, Caroline Sunshine, Roshon Fegan, Selena Gomez, Coco Jones, Olivia Holt, Drew Seeley, and Dove Cameron, as well as non-Disney Channel artists YLA, TKO, SOS, and Nevermind.

 Critical reception

 Heather Phares of AllMusic gave a review: "The soundtrack to the third season of the Disney Channel series Shake It Up.
 I Heart Dance features more hip-hop-tinged dance pop, CeCe Jones (Bella Throne) and Rocky Blue (Zendaya) sing and dance as backup dancers on Shake It Up, Chicago.
 Highlights include Thorne and Zendaya's fizzy duet "This is My Dance Floor", Zendaya's energetic "Beat of My Drum", Dove Cameron's "Future Sounds Like Us" and Olivia Holt's "These Boots Are Made for Walkin".
 Tracks by Selena Gomez, Coco Jones and Bridgit Mendler round out a collection sure to get the Radio Disney set moving".